Jasmineysj/Face-verification-system/README.md

 ## Model

-We have implemented LightCNN based on numpy.
+We have implemented LightCNN based on numpy with its pretrained model.

 ## Usage

-To train the model, you first download the datasets [here](https://github.com/AlfredXiangWu/LightCNN) and configure the following parameters and path(default parameters are preferred)
+To train the model, you first download the datasets [here](https://github.com/AlfredXiangWu/LightCNN) and configure the following parameters and path(default parameters are preferred) in `train.py`
 ```python
     batch_size = 128
     image_h = 128